oskarmikey/source-2-material-importer/README.md

-# vmt to vmat enhanced GUI - Enhanced GUI Conversion Tool
+# vmt to vmat enhanced GUI - With GUI interface

 * EXTREAM WARNING Im remaking this becasue if i remeber correctly this one doesn't work properly but i pushed away. allso i mainly have made this for tf2*